Myanmar insists no North Korea links as U.S. envoy visits

 The DDI was previously sanctioned in 2012 and accused of materially assisting North Korea's regime, but had fallen off the sanctions list in October after the Obama administration dropped most measures against Myanmar in recognition of a successful political transition.

-But despite Suu Kyi leading the civilian administration, Myanmar's military remains free from civilian oversight.
+But despite Suu Kyi leading the civilian administration, Myanmar's military remains free from civilian oversight and firmly in charge of security policies.

 A 2008 constitution drafted by then-ruling generals keeps the army central to politics.